SUMAIYAODHORA/Entry-Register-Automation/README.md

 - **Fill up Late Entry Application:** If any student wants to enter the hall after a predefined time then she fill up this application form by giving her details like student ID, the reason for late entry, parent's contact number, etc.<br>
 - **Notice:** Students can view notices provided by the hall authority.<br>
 - **Late Entry Application Status:** Students can view the results of the late entry applications as it approved or rejected by the hall provost.
+### Admin
+- **Notice:** Admin can upload different notices.<br>
+- **Check Late Entry Application:** Admin can view late entry applications submitted by the students,verify all information, and accept or reject the application.<br>
+- **Generate records:** Admin can generate reports and view all previous late entry application history for a specific student.